rodzarayai/dsp_at2_13832516/.ipynb_checkpoints/README-checkpoint.md

 ### Challenges:

-* Be constrained to all functions having an imposed ouput.
+* Be constrained to all custom functions having an imposed ouput.
 Many functions are subject to enhancements, but a simple and standard format must be maintained, which limits development possibilities.

 * Implementing error handling for API responses and making the user experience smooth when dealing with unexpected errors (e.g., Set different currencies (from and to) by default in order to avoid error messages).